muldjord/skyscraper/README.md

 * Implement a less ridig filename match for the 'import' module to allow for close match filenames
 * Add support for grouping multi-disk games so they only have one entry in the gamelists.
 See issues/232 (Thank you to 'igno2k' for suggesting this)

+#### Version 3.6.13 (Under development, unreleased)
+* Default media folder is now '.media' instead of 'media' to avoid ES parsing through unnecessarily.
+ES avoids hidden folder with '.' in front of them (Thank you to user 'XenuIsWatching' for suggesting this)

 #### Version 3.6.12 (15th May 2021)
 * Removed 'Simple Mode' as it was broken and deprecated.
 Use RetroPie script instead
 * Removed A LOT of deprecated (and hidden) CLI options